alexball/socialamic/readme.md

 Future plans to this plugin include:
 - Incorporate Twitter's follow button
 - Incorporate Facebook's Like button
-- Incorporate Google+'s Plus 1 button (anyone actually use this??)

 Other ideas to include?
 Let me know.
 Thanks!